-- New Jersey (NJ) is currently experiencing a shortage of primary and mental health care providers; a shortage made more glaring in the face of the opioid crisis and the COVID-19 endemic.
-84% of 13,581 NJ Advanced Practice Nurses (APNs) practice in primary care and another 7% provide psychiatric mental health care. - New Jersey APNs are required to have a contractual relationship with a licensed physician in the form of a joint protocol to prescribe medications. - This joint protocol requirement has become an increasingly expensive contract that creates red tape, limits patients' access to APN care, and adds real costs to the healthcare system.
-A recent survey determined that NJ APNs pay an average of \$1,000/month for these contracts. - In April 2020, Governor Murphy issued Executive Order #112, which removed the joint protocol requirement for APNs during the public health emergency so that they could practice "...without the statutory barriers that deprive the healthcare system of the agility to best utilize resources."
-Though the public health emergency has ended, the Governor has maintained a general state of emergency in NJ, and the joint protocol requirement is still suspended now in 2024. - During the four years that the joint protocol has been suspended, the NJ Board of Nursing has not been notified that this action has undermined patient safety. - Except for the joint protocol requirement for prescribing, APNs have been practicing autonomously in NJ for nearly 30 years. - NJ APNs are responsible and accountable for the care they provide and accordingly, carry malpractice insurance.
-Over a thirty-three-year period from 1990-2023, fewer than 1% of NJ APNs have been reported to the National Practitioner Data Bank for involvement in malpractice suits or settlements- a very low rate. - APNs in Full Practice Authority states are no more likely to be reported to the National Practitioner Data Bank than those working in more legally restricted states. - Outcome studies find that APNs provide care comparable to that of other clinicians when caring for comparable conditions, but that APNs' care more often prevents costly emergency room visits and rehospitalizations. - APNs are more likely to care for the vulnerable, and the disabled, and they are more likely to serve patients in underserved communities; this is especially true in states where APNs have Full Practice Authority.
-Nationwide, in 2021, 82 % of APNs working full-time as nurse practitioners see Medicare patients, and 78.7% see Medicaid patients.
-States with FPA experienced 17% lower outpatient costs and 10.9% lower prescription drug costs per Medicaid beneficiary than those states with restricted practice. - Now is the time for New Jersey to join 27 other states and the District of Columbia by legislatively eliminating a contractual agreement that gets in the way of patient care.
+- New Jersey (NJ) is currently experiencing a shortage of primary and mental health care providers, a shortage made more glaring in the face of the opioid crisis and the COVID-19 pandemic.
+84% of 11, 867 NJ Advanced Practice Nurses (APNs) practice in primary care and another 7% provide psychiatric mental health care.
+Acute care APNs and APNs-anesthesia have been indispensable to the care of severely ill COVID-19 patients during the pandemic. - New Jersey APNs are required to have a contractual relationship in the form of a joint protocol with a licensed physician in order to prescribe medications. - This joint protocol requirement has become an increasingly expensive contract that creates red tape, limits patients' access to APN care, and adds real costs to the health care system.
+A recent survey determined that NJ APNs pay an average of \$1,000/month for these contracts. - In April, 2020, Governor Murphy issued Executive Order #112 which removed the joint protocol requirement for APNs during the public health emergency so that they could practice "...without the statutory barriers that deprive the healthcare system of the agility to best utilize resources."
+The suspension of the joint protocol requirement has now been legislatively extended through January 1, 2022. - During the 16 months that the joint protocol has been suspended, there have been no reports to the NJ Board of Nursing that this action has undermined patient safety. - With the exception of the joint protocol requirement for prescribing, APNs have been practicing autonomously in NJ for nearly 30 years. - NJ APNs are responsible and accountable for the care they provide and accordingly, carry malpractice insurance.
+Over a thirty-year period from 1990-2020, only 1.9% of NJ APNs have been reported to the National Practitioner Data bank for involvement in malpractice suits or settlements- a very low rate. - APNs in Full Practice Authority states are no more likely to be reported to the National Practitioner Data Bank than those working in more legally restricted states. - Outcome studies find that APNs provide care comparable to that of other clinicians when caring for comparable conditions, but that APNs' care more often prevents costly emergency room visits and rehospitalizations. - APNs are more likely to care for the vulnerable, and the disabled, and they are more likely to serve patients in underserved communities; this is especially true in states where APNs have Full Practice Authority.
+Nationwide, in 2021, 82 % of APNs working full time as nurse practitioners see Medicare patients and 78.7% see Medicaid patients.
+States with FPA experienced 17% lower outpatient costs and 10.9% lower prescription drug costs per Medicaid beneficiary than those states with restricted practice. - Now is the time for New Jersey to join 25 other states and the District of Columbia by legislatively eliminating a contractual agreement that gets in the way of patient care.
 Decades of evidence demonstrate that APNs are fully qualified to practice to the full extent of their educational preparation, clinical training, and national certification.
 Patients deserve the right to unrestricted access to their care!

-Maximizing Access to Health Care in New Jersey: The Case for Full Practice Authority: White Paper III Carolyn Torre RN, MA, APN, FAANP and Suzanne Drake, RN, PhD, APN
+Maximizing Access to Health Care in New Jersey: The Case for Full Practice Authority: White Paper III

+Carolyn Torre RN, MA, APN, FAANP and Suzanne Drake, RN, PhD, APN